-BBC Radio Wales broadcaster Nicola Heywood Thomas dies at 67
+BBC and HTV broadcaster Nicola Heywood-Thomas dies at 67

 - Published

-BBC Radio Wales broadcaster Nicola Heywood Thomas has died after an illness.
+Welsh broadcaster Nicola Heywood-Thomas has died after an illness.

 The host of the Radio Wales Arts Show, 67, who lived in Cardiff, began her career at BBC Wales straight from university as a news researcher.

-She went on to work for Wales Today as a sub-editor, reporter and presenter, according to Regan Talent Group.
+She worked for Wales Today as a sub-editor, reporter and presenter but was perhaps best known for her 18 years as HTV's main news presenter.

-The mother-of-three is said to have been coping with "challenging health issues" before her death.
+ITV Wales said in a tribute she was one of its "most iconic faces".

-According to Regan, Ms Heywood Thomas also worked with ITV Wales as a reporter and was its main female news anchor for 18 years.
-She presented features and current affairs for the station, and won a BAFTA Cymru award for best music show.
+"She anchored Wales at Six for more than 15 years.
+Thoughts are with all her friends and colleagues tonight".

-Radio Wales editor, Carolyn Hitt said those at the station were "deeply saddened" by the news of her death.
+Ms Hitt said Radio Wales was "deeply saddened" by the news of her death.

-Ms Hitt said Ms Heywood Thomas had been the voice of arts coverage in Wales for more than 25 years and was "hugely respected and admired".
+She said Ms Heywood-Thomas had been the voice of arts coverage in Wales for more than 25 years and was "hugely respected and admired".

 The broadcaster brought to her work a journalist's insight and an arts fan's passion, she said.